-Your desktop computer uses DNS to determine the IP address associated with a domain name.
+Computers use DNS to determine the IP address associated with a domain name.
 Reverse DNS lookup does the opposite by resolving an IP address to a designated domain name.
-You should always set the reverse DNS, even if your Linode hosts more than one domain name.
+You should always set the reverse DNS, even if your Linode hosts more than one domain.

-Reverse DNS uses a PTR Record or pointer record to match the IP address with the domain or subdomain.
-Because PTR records are generally set with your hosting provider, when hosting on a Linode, you will always set the reverse DNS within the Linode Manager, using the method detailed below.
+Reverse DNS uses a pointer record (PTR) to match an IP address with a domain or subdomain.
+PTR records are generally set with a hosting provider, so reverse DNS is set in the Linode Cloud Manager.

 Setting Reverse DNS

 Click on the Linodes link in the sidebar to access a list of all your Linodes.

 Select the Linode whose reverse DNS you would like to set up and click on its Networking tab.

 Find the IP address whose reverse DNS you would like to set up and click on its more options ellipsis.
 Then, select Edit RDNS from the dropdown menu.